Chart Color Schemes

 Pimpama - North lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Pimpama - North's population is approximately 13,652 as of November 2025.
-This figure reflects a growth of 3,742 people since the 2021 Census, which reported a population of 9,910.
-The increase is inferred from the estimated resident population of 13,249 in June 2024 and an additional 576 validated new addresses since the Census date.
-This results in a density ratio of 428 persons per square kilometer.
-Pimpama - North's growth rate of 37.8% since the 2021 census exceeds the non-metro area average (8.8%) and the national average, indicating significant population growth.
-Interstate migration contributed approximately 80.3% to this growth during recent periods.
+Pimpama - North's population is around 13,652 as of Nov 2025.
+This reflects an increase of 3,742 people since the 2021 Census, which reported a population of 9,910 people.
+The change is inferred from the estimated resident population of 13,249 from the ABS as of June 2024 and an additional 576 validated new addresses since the Census date.
+This level of population equates to a density ratio of 428 persons per square kilometer.
+Pimpama - North's growth rate of 37.8% since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 80.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Based on projected demographic shifts, a significant population increase is forecast for Pimpama - North, with an expected increase of 5,528 persons by 2041, representing a total increase of 37.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, a significant population increase is forecast for Pimpama - North by 2041, with an expected increase of 5,528 persons reflecting a total increase of 37.5% over the 17 years.

 Frequently Asked Questions - Population